 Lee’s melancholy often assumes this nihilistic edge.
 Nothing—not anti-colonial innuendos, not reveries for an alternative future—escapes its appetite for self-negation.
 Like the figurine of what looks to be a nineteenth-century Parian Ware Danaïd in Kyung-Sook’s room (see Figure 5) and, quite startlingly, Mr. Han’s office (see Figure 6), the film consumes itself with impossible tasks.
 When Lee cuts to a local crowd watching Huh’s set, their very impassiveness musters a pessimism that threatens to overwhelm the film-within-a-film and its enclosing narrative.
 Both exist as mere films, Lee seemingly emphasizes, spectacles extending an off-screen empire’s proselytizing tactics.
 Here, Huh’s project, in particular, resembles a kind of Truman Show, where actors strive to recreate pre-occupational Korea, but remain stick figures entertaining a powerless audience from a virtual fishbowl.
 Equally grimly, no hefty emotional payoff transpires once Huh’s filming comes to an end.
 Moviegoers line the blocks outside (see Figure 7).
 Once the curtains rise inside, though, the mood radically shifts.
 Jung-Hee takes the stage to perform a forlorn teuroteu piece, echoing the sorrowful naniwabushi song advertised on Kyung-Sook’s radio two minutes before 8:30 one evening.20 Everyone, whether in the audience or the wings, is moved to a meditative silence.
 Young-Il can’t even clap after the song finishes, so stirred by guilt at the song’s bittersweet lyrics regarding a lover’s farewell.
 With references to hopes for reunion and stoicism before heartbreak, the song captures Chunhyang’s—and, by extension, Korea’s—predicament.
 In this case, Jung-Hee awaits in vain, since her Mong-Ryong, Young-Il, never exactly returns from his own accord.

+Without reducing Lee’s achievement to interminable analogical chains—where A equates to B, B to C, C to D, ad infinitum—the beholder can appreciate its unpredictable subtext on Korea’s annexation.
 As a moral fable, spurred by male emasculation and female vigor, Spring blurs those regional lines that delineate spiritual ones.
 Divisions between the city and country, Japan and Korea, center and periphery, and turpitude and probity all crumble as Lee’s characters abandon their traditional scripts.
 With regard to Korea’s sovereignty, the question of whether spring will ever sweep through the peninsula goes unanswered.
 On one hand, the film’s title points to a cultural spring for a Japanese-led Korean cinema trade.
 On the other, Anna’s voice prophesies a timeless chill.
 Peering at some flowers before letting her eyes rest on the view outside Young-Il’s hospital window, the entertainer mourns the passing weeks.
-With each day, she senses that her separation from Young-Il draws nearer, their closeness unable to survive beyond the hospital walls.
+For with each day, she senses that her separation from Young-Il draws nearer, their closeness unable to survive beyond the hospital walls.
 “Autumn has definitely come,” she notes, and with it, the fear that no other seasons will follow.

 1 The warm reception that foreign films such as The Iron Claw (1916), Civilization (1916), Hearts of the World (1920), The Four Horsemen of the Apocalypse (1923), The Cabinet of Dr. Caligari (1922), Orphans of the Storm (1921), Gold Diggers of 1933 (1933), Winner Take All (1932), Frisco Jenny (1932), The Little Giant (1933), The Last Flight (1931), Union Pacific (1939), Boom Town (1940), The Flame of New Orleans (1941), and Casablanca (1942) earned among contemporary Korean audiences attests to the West’s appeal.
 For a more comprehensive list of Euro-American films that were successfully released in Korea at the time, see Yecies and Shim, Korea’s Occupied Cinemas.